For sellers: Seller property information statements

 The SPIS will provide information related to defects, renovations and other pertinent property information, based on the seller’s knowledge and experience.

-If a broker or salesperson has a seller as client and knows that the seller has completed the SPIS, the broker or salesperson is required to disclose its existence to every buyer interested in the property.
+If a broker or salesperson has a seller as their client and knows that the seller has completed the SPIS, the broker or salesperson is required to disclose its existence to every buyer interested in the property.
 They are also required to make the SPIS available to any interested buyer upon request, unless the seller has directed them not to.

 Brokers and salespersons are also required to disclose material facts.
 This means they have an obligation to disclose any fact they are aware of that, with respect to the real estate transaction, that might reasonably affect a person’s decision to buy or sell a property.